 Eligibility Requirements and Age Limits: the student must be enrolled at least half‐time or more in a degree granting program at an approved school.
 The student must be the legal age of majority at the time of application, or at least 17 years of age if applying with a cosigner who meets the age of majority requirements in the cosigner's state of residence.
 The legal age for entering into contracts is 18 years of age in every state except Alabama (19 years old), Nebraska (19 years old, only for wards of the state), Mississippi and Puerto Rico (21 years old).
 Private student loans funded by SunTrust are not available to students or cosigners who are permanent residents of Iowa or Wisconsin.
 The Custom Choice Loan and Graduate Business Loan are available to applicants who are U.S. citizens or permanent resident aliens; it is not available to international students.
 International students can apply for the Union Federal Private Student Loan with an eligible cosigner who is a U.S. citizen or permanent resident alien.

-“Auto pay” refers to making automatic payments of principal and interest from a bank account.
+Earn an interest rate reduction for making automatic payments of principal and interest from a bank account ("auto pay discount").
 Earn a 0.25% interest rate reduction when you auto pay from any bank account and an extra 0.25% interest rate reduction when you auto pay from a SunTrust Bank checking, savings or money market account.
-SunTrust Member FDIC.
-Any interest rate reduction for auto pay will continue until (1) automatic deduction of payments is stopped (including during any deferment or forbearance), (2) three automatic deductions are returned for insufficient funds during the life of the loan, or, (3) if you are making automatic payments from a SunTrust Bank account, you close that account.
-The 0.25% interest rate reduction when you auto pay from a SunTrust Bank account will be applied after the first automatic payment is successfully deducted from a SunTrust Bank checking, savings or money market account and will be removed for the reasons stated above.
-In the event the benefit(s) is removed, the loan will accrue interest at the rate stated in your Credit Agreement.
-Interest rate reductions for auto pay are not available during any time when your principal payments are deferred or when your loan is in forbearance status, even if you are making payments.
+SunTrust Bank, Member FDIC.
+The auto pay discount will continue until (1) automatic deduction of payments is stopped (including during any deferment or forbearance) or (2) three automatic deductions are returned for insufficient funds during the life of the loan.
+The extra 0.25% interest rate reduction when you auto pay from a SunTrust Bank account will be applied after the first automatic payment is successfully deducted and will be removed for the reasons stated above.
+In the event the auto pay discount is removed, the loan will accrue interest at the rate stated in your Credit Agreement.
+The auto pay discount is not available when payments are deferred or when the loan is in forbearance, even if payments are being made.

 The 0.25% interest rate reduction will automatically be applied if either one of the following payment conditions has been met: (a) the first 36 consecutive monthly payments are made on-time (received by the servicer within 10 calendar days after their due date) or (b) an amount equal to the first 36 months of scheduled payments (based on the monthly payment amount in effect when you make the most recent payment) has been paid and is not preceded by any late payments.
 Payments made prior to the start of your repayment term do not count toward the number of required monthly payments.
 As an example, if you have made 30 months of consecutive on-time payments, and then, based on the monthly payment amount in effect on the due date of your 31st consecutive monthly payment, you pay a lump sum equal to 6 months of payments, the reduction will be automatically applied as of your 31st payment.